spinmcr/spinmcr.github.io/_pages/get-involved.md

 ## Be a volunteer

-Be a volunteer and come help set up and serve food the street kitchen or help with the cooking at the Well ([where is the Well?](/what-we-do#how-to-get-to-the-well)).
+Come once a week (or more if you can) and help us cook, set up and serve food on Sundays at the Well ([where is the Well?](/what-we-do#how-to-get-to-the-well)).
+Or help our homeless friends to write their CV, find a job, learn something new.
 You're free to come whenever you have some spare time.

 ## Be a team member

 Be a team member and become more committed to SPIN's mission.
 You'll be added to the SPIN team page where you can participate more actively in events, give your ideas and play a bigger part in the charity.

-This includes helping out at the [Street Kitchen](/what-we-do#the-street-kitchen) and at [the Well](/what-we-do#the-rehabilitation) on a regular basis.
+This includes helping out at [the Well](/what-we-do#the-rehabilitation) on a regular basis.
 Be it in rehabilitation activities, cooking or fixing up the Well.
-No matter what you choose to do, your work will be highly rewarding as you will be helping those without a roof to receive a nice hot meal and/or to get back into society.
+No matter what you choose to do, your work will be highly rewarding as you will be helping those without a roof to get back into society.

+You can sign up to shifts where you will be at the Well taking care of our residents.
+For night shifts, beds and food are provided.

 ## Be a fundraiser